CSSS/PacMacro/pacServer/README.md

 ## Dependencies
 * nodejs
 * npm
+* pm2
+    * Installed via npm but use the global flag: --global

 For everything else run `npm install` in this directory and the package.json file will take care of everything.

 ## Setting up the environment